Back to Guides

 No. It should help a reader understand the framework well enough to know which specialist questions need to be reviewed before a final route decision is made.

-It should help you arrive with a sharper issue list: likely move timing, expected fund structure, household facts that change the analysis, and the specific points where route convenience might create tax friction.
+It should help you arrive with a sharper issue list: likely move timing, expected fund structure, household facts that change the analysis, and the specific points where route convenience might create financial friction.
 That makes specialist review more useful and reduces vague, expensive uncertainty.

 If the remaining issue is generic understanding, more reading may still help.
 But if the unresolved question could change route choice, fund shortlist, move timing, or household sequence, specialist review is usually the better next step.